Skip to content

 const auto& [x, y] = std::make_pair(1, 2);

-The variable names from structured bindings cannot be used directly as function return values.
-If you want to return the unpacked values, you need to repack them:
+Structured-binding names can't be used directly as a function return.
+If you want to return the unpacked values, you have to repack:

 cpp